amaz1none/devex-fe-grades/hard-skills/backend/Level 3 - Low Middle.md

 <img width="1344" alt="intern fe" src="https://user-images.githubusercontent.com/47868427/120193769-76582a00-c225-11eb-933e-838a79fe33a8.png">

-# Role Model Level-2 (Junior) in the Backend Department
+# Role Model Level-3 (Low Middle) in the Backend Department
 - Is pragmatic about the time they spend on a problem before escalating to others
 - Knows most of the intricacies of their primary language(s) comfortably and how to use it for common cases
 - Maintains clear, concise and approproate documentation on the systems they work on